New to classic Italian music? Here are a few suggestions on where to start!

-Known to his fans as “Il Reuccio,” the little king, Claudio Villa was indeed the king of Italian melodic music.
-His voice, full, powerful and reminiscent of that of operetta tenors, has enchanted generations of Italians.
-His name has been always associated to the Festival di Sanremo, and to the old-times-Italy of Bel Canto.
-Villa, almost 30 years after his death, still remains an icon of Italian music.
+His fans know him as “Il Reuccio,” the little king.
+Claudio Villa was indeed the king of Italian melodic music.
+His full and powerful voice reminiscent of that of operetta tenors, enchanted generations of Italians.
+His name has been always associated to the Festival di Sanremo, and to the Bel Canto.
+Villa, almost 30 years after his death, still remains an icon of classic Italian music.

 Il Quartetto Cetra

-Active since the 1940s, the Quartetto Cetra was formed by three men, Felice Chiusano, Giovanni “Tata” Giacobetti and Antonio Virgilio Savona, and a woman, Lucia Mannucci.
-They were known for their catchy, carefree songs, which so much helped to keep the mood of each and every Italian high after the tragedies and horrors of the Second World War.
-In the first few years of its career, the Quartetto had only male members, but it was when Lucia, who was also Savona’s wife, joined in 1947, tha the band reached its full popularity.
+Friends formed this Quartetto, whose career started in the 1940s.
+Felice Chiusano, Giovanni “Tata” Giacobetti, Antonio Virgilio Savona, and Lucia were the Quartetto Cetra.
+They were known for their catchy andcarefree songs, which helped to keep the mood high.
+Especially after the tragedies and horrors of the Second World War.
+When Lucia, who was also Savona’s wife, joined in 1947, the band reached popularity.

 Fabrizio de André

 Not many, today, are familiar with Luigi Tenco.
-Born near Acqui, in Piemonte, in 1938, he was one of the main representatives of what was to be known as the Scuola di Genova of Italian cantautori, of which De André was also a member.
-Blessed with the dark good looks of the beautiful and damned à la James Dean, Tenco loved jazz and lent his voice to touching songs about human feelings and loneliness, even though he did not dislike to delve into social topics.
-Linked romantically to another icon of French and Italian music, Dalida, their destiny remained intertwined in the tragedy surrounding their death: Tenco killed himself in 1967, Dalida, who never stopped to consider him the love of his life, took her own life 20 years later, in 1987.
+Born near Acqui, in Piemonte, in 1938, he was one of the main representatives of the Scuola di Genova.
+He had dark looks and a damned air, like James Dean.
+Tenco loved jazz.
+His voice was perfect to sing about human feelings and loneliness.
+In fact, he did not dislike to delve into social topics.
+Linked romantically to another icon of French and Italian music, Dalida, their destiny remained intertwined in the tragedy surrounding their death.
+Tenco killed himself in 1967, while Dalida took her own life 20 years later, in 1987.

-Battiato is Italy’s music philosopher, not only because of the content of his work, but also in name of his decades-long collaboration with the Italian philosopher Mario Sgalambro.
+Battiato is Italy’s music philosopher.
+Thanks to his collaboration with the Italian philosopher Mario Sgalambro.
 Sicilian, Battiato mirrors often in his music the beauty and contraddictions of his land.
-His lyrics are hermetic and not necessarily simple to understand, his sound often groundbreaking.
-In the 1990s, when his album L’Imboscata came out, in many asked him to which lucky woman its first single, the beautiful love song La Cura, was dedicated to.
-He answered La Cura was not about this world’s love.
-It was the love song of God to Man.
-Interpret it as you wish, La Cura remains one of the most touching Italian songs of the past 30 years.
+His lyrics are hermetic and his sound often groundbreaking.
+In the 1990s, when his album L’Imboscata came out, in many asked him about the love song La Cura.
+People wanted to know who he had dedicated to.
+Battiato answered that La Cura was the love song of God to Man.

 I grandi interpreti

-Extremely famous is her 1990s collaboration with Adriano Celentano, another icon of Italian music, with whom she recorded a very successful album.
-An interesting trivia: the music of one of her best known successes, Se Telefonando, is the work of famed international composer Ennio Morricone.
+In this case, her collaboration with Adriano Celentano is worth mentioning.
+Interesting fact: the music of one of her best known successes, Se Telefonando, is the work of famed international composer Ennio Morricone.